ymuichiro/quick_learning_symbol_en/06_namespace.md

-# 6.Namespace
+# 6. Namespaces

-Namespaces are human-readable text strings that can rent and link with an Address or a Mosaic.
+Namespaces are human-readable text strings that can be rented and linked with an address or a mosaic.
 The name has a maximum length of 64 characters (the only allowed characters are `a` through `z`, `0` through `9`, `_` and `-`).

 ## 6.1 Fee calculation

-For renting a namespace, there is a rental fee which is separate from the network fee.
+There is a rental fee associated with registering a namespace which is separate from the network fee.
-Renting fees fluctuate depending on the activity proportion of the network therefore better to check before acquisition.
+Rental fees fluctuate depending on network activity with costs increasing during busy network periods, therefore it is sensible to check fees before registering a namespace.

-In the following example, the fees are calculated for a 365-day renting of a root namespace.
+In the following example, the fees are calculated for a 365-day rental of a root namespace.

 ```js
 nwRepo = repo.createNetworkRepository();